What you need to know about a short sale homes in PA?

 What if the Short Sale doesn’t work?
 In today’s chaotic real estate market there can be a number of reasons why a home does not sell.
 I can’t stress this enough – It’s especially important that you have a seasoned short sale real estate agent guiding you through the process.
 Your realtor should be willing to provide you with a list of the addresses of the homes they have settled as a short sale.

 What is a Release?
 A lender may offer to “release” its security interest against the property in exchange for less than the total owed on the note.
 This will allow a property to be sold without paying off the obligations of the note.
 The note is not satisfied, though.
 Advantages: this allows a property to be sold, thereby avoiding a sheriff sale.
 Disadvantages: the remaining debt, or deficiency, still exists and the borrower is still liable for this deficiency.
-At this time, the mortgage debt forgiveness act of 2007 has been extended through 2016.
-Please check with your accountant for eligibility information.
+Please check with your accountant for more information.
 But know this: if you don’t attempt a Short Sale and the property is sold at the sheriff sale, you’ll very likely have a deficiency anyway.
 A Short Sale keeps more of the control in your hands rather than in the hands of the court system.

 How can I as the homeowner help?
 The lender will require from you financial documents such as two months’ pay stubs, two months’ bank statements, last two years tax returns, a hardship letter, and various other documents.
 Also, access to your property will be needed in order for an appraisal to be performed.